How to Get More Freelance Design Work – A Letter From Your Prospective Client

 There is safety in numbers!
 Never forget that.

 As a freelancer, it’s not your job to convince prospects to buy from you.
-However, it is your job to get your previous customers to convince your prospective customers to buy from you.
+However, it is your job to get your previous clients to convince your prospective clients to buy from you.

 Prospective clients are looking for social proof.
 They want to know who else you’ve worked for, or know, and what type of results you got for them.